boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 `keanu~1`

 Fuzzy search within distance of 1 character.
 An example of using this would be `keanu~1 -keanu` which would find all misspellings of Keanu.
 The shorter the word the less effective this is and you should look at using ? wildcards instead.

+`"keanu reeves"~5`

+A proximity search which will search for the words keanu and reeves within 5 words of each other.
+In my experience elastic search tends to be "phrase heavy" which means that terms that are close together will bubble to the top of results anyway making this redundant as a search method generally.